johannes-jansson/projects/_posts/2018-07-21-hand-wiring-lets-split.markdown

-[Swedish mechanical keyboard Discord server](http://mekaniskatangentbord.se/) all followed Geekhack user cribbit's [wonderful hand wiring guide](https://geekhack.org/index.php?topic=87689.0 "A modern hand wiring guide") with great results, but there was one thing that could be improved.
+[Swedish mechanical keyboard Discord server](http://mekaniskatangentbord.se/) all followed Geekhack user cribbit's [wonderful hand wiring guide](https://geekhack.org/index.php?topic=87689.0 "A modern hand wiring guide") with great results.
 Another useful guide is [the BrownFox](https://deskthority.net/workshop-f7/brownfox-step-by-step-t6050.html "BrownFox step by step").
+But there were two things that could be improved.
-The instructions on how to connect you beautiful hand wiring matrix to your microcontroller, and how to set up the software config to use the correct pins.
+The instructions on how to connect your beautiful hand wiring matrix to your microcontroller, and how to set up the software config to use the correct pins.
 So I will try to expand on that here, standing on the shoulders of giants.
 The text should be usable for anyone hand wiring a